What should I wear?

 What do I need to bring?

+You will need your own mat, however I do have mats that you can borrow for a short time.
 Bring a towel – you can place it under your forehead when lying prone (on your front).
-I provide all mats and any other equipment that you may need.
+I provide any other equipment that you may need.

 What can I expect at my first class?

 Before starting, you will need to fill in a health check form – this is for your safety, so please make sure you are early to allow time to fill in the form, and please fill it in accurately and honestly.

 Don’t worry that you don’t get everything right in the first class.
 It takes time to develop your body awareness and understanding of Pilates, which can’t be done within one hour.
 Regular attendance over weeks and months will show improvements so be patient!

 Can I just turn up to the class?